Milia on your eyelid? What milia are and how to remove them

 • Diathermy (heat therapy)

-Sometimes, it's safe to remove milia occurring away from the eyes at home with a sterilized needle, lancet or comedone extractor.
+In some instances, milia located away from the eyes can be safely removed at home with a sterilized comedone extractor.

-A comedone extractor is a hand-held, pencil-shaped skin care tool.
-It usually has a sharp lancet on one end and a small looped or spoon-shaped extractor on the other end.
+A comedone extractor is a thin, handheld skin care tool shaped like a pencil.
+There are various designs, but the type commonly used for milia has a lancet on one end and a small looped or spoon-shaped extractor on the other end.

-Do not attempt to remove milia on your eyelids or under your eyes at home with a comedone extractor.
-Treatment of milia near your eyes should only be performed by a medical professional.
+Do not attempt to remove milia on your eyelids or under your eyes at home with a comedone extractor or any other device.
+Treatment of milia in these areas should only be performed by a medical professional.

 If you have persistent milia on your eyelids or near your eyes, see an eye doctor to discuss the best (and safest) treatment options.